GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 The literature listed below offers the real introduction to software engineering.
 Its choice is somewhat arbitrary, but many books contain references to other works.
 Only after reading it all one can approach the beginning of the understanding of system design essentials.
-Some book titles may seem misleading, but every book here (although of varying quality) is dedicated, at some degree, to important foundational concepts in software design.
+Some book titles may seem misleading, but every book there (although of varying quality) is dedicated, at some degree, to important foundational concepts in software design.

 * Andrew S. Tanenbaum, Todd Austin - Structured Computer Organization